[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 "Come and dine," invited the voice in Miril's ear.
 "We need to explore all this."

 Quite a few Vlamanorians had learned that this 'being asked to dine' was a perilous honour.
 Miril, as the words bounced around in her head, felt reasonably confident nevertheless.
-No matter what political balloons the Noad might bat at her, she could probably flounder her way through them, since they were unlikely to overwhelm more drastically than those already-breasted waves of confusion, of the Ghepion in the Vaults or the Starsider in the forest.
+No matter what political balloons the Noad might bat at her, she could probably flounder her way through them, since they were unlikely to overwhelm more than those waves she'd already breasted, the Ghepion in the Vaults, the Starsider in the forest...

 "Tell me of this Impulsion."